telerik/reporting-docs/knowledge-base/how-to-use-odbc-connections-in-the-web-report-designer.md

 ```

-The explains [How to register a DbProviderFactory in a .NET Core project](./how-to-register-db-provider-factory-in-net-core-project) KB article explains how to register a DbProviderFactory instance in .NET Core apps.
+The [How to register a DbProviderFactory in a .NET Core project](./how-to-register-db-provider-factory-in-net-core-project) KB article explains how to register a DbProviderFactory instance in .NET Core apps.

 ## Solution for .NET Framework applications
 If you use the Web Report Designer in .NET Framework app, there should not be any problems with ODBC connections whatsoever,